sahilwadhwaa/crud-assignment/README.md

 ## Features

 - User authentication and login functionality.
+- The app uses the bcrypt package and JSON Web Tokens(JWT) for authentication and authorization in the backend side and Formik and Yup in the Frontend.
 - Main dashboard displaying tables for students and classrooms.
 - Ability to add, edit, and delete rows in the tables.
 - Dropdown list to assign students to classrooms.